CholiRat/Caso-1-20MinCoach/README.md

     });
   }

-// STRUCTURE A RESPONSE WITH OBJECT DATA IF IT IS SUCCESFUL, AND AN ERRORRESPONSE IF IT FAILS validate(data) {
+// STRUCTURE A RESPONSE WITH OBJECT DATA IF IT IS SUCCESFUL, OR AN ERRORRESPONSE IF IT FAILS validate(data) {
-    try {
-      const validator = this.createValidator();            // EXECUTE CREATE VALIDATOR METHOD FIRST const validatedData = validator.parse(data);
+    try {                      // TRY/CATCH CLAUSE TO FIND ANY ZOD EXCEPTION const validator = this.createValidator();            // EXECUTE CREATE VALIDATOR METHOD FIRST const validatedData = validator.parse(data);
       return {